UNDER THE MOUNTAIN

 Paulina and Agnes Dusienski had brought their father his breakfast to where he was clearing bush about 800 metres from their house, and played nearby.
 They heard a tree fall, and his calls to them to fetch their mother, and saw that the felled tree had trapped him against another.
 Neighbours released him, and a doctor summoned from New Plymouth, but Joseph Dusienski died days later from his injuries.

 The community rallied around the family.
-Someone applied on their behalf for aid through the Hospital and Charitable Aid Board, which confirmed an allowance for the family in October.68 Others organised a fundraiser, and enticed people through the thought of “all our favourite local amateurs” taking part.69 On that particular Friday evening, the Midhirst hall was:
+Someone applied on their behalf for aid through the Hospital and Charitable Aid Board, which confirmed an allowance for the family in October.68 Others organised a fundraiser that included entertainment by “all our favourite local amateurs.”69 On that Friday evening, the Midhirst hall was:

 … crammed to suffocation. an imposing array of good things for the comfort of the inner man (and woman) had been provided by the ladies of the neighbourhood, and were done full justice.
 Dancing was kept up until daylight.70